JohnDanielTejero/A1-BDSE03-PFS/Assignment1/Logs/README.txt

 3. GUI updates added and implemented
 4. Overall functionality is done.

+/* December 25, 2021*/
+1. made a simple validator.
+2. every input gets filtered out unless it is a valid number.

 TO DO List for December 24, 2021:
 1. --Identify the error-- done